'Where's the bus station?' and other useful language lessons

 There's always plenty to drink in Maramureș.
 Photo by Steve Fallon.

 Over the past 10 years, I have written (or co-written) around half a dozen books on Romania and have traveled all over the country.
-Normally, I take my car and bicycle on these research assignments, but on one particular journey, a few years ago, I was traveling only with a backpack by bus and train.
+Normally, I take my car and bicycle on these research assignments, but on this particular journey, several years ago now, I was traveling only with a backpack by bus and train.

-A traditional wooden gate in Maramureș.
+A traditional wooden gate in Maramureș -- something the region is famous for.
 Photo by Steve Fallon.

 The Merry Cemetery in the Maramureș village of Săpânța.
 Photo by Steve Fallon.